liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

     - communication bewteen `pod` and `pod` across node in a `Kubernetes cluster`.
     - can't access to the external access.

+## `Kubeadm`

+The following tasks do not fall under the scope of `kubeadm` to keep it lean and focused:

+- Infrastructure Provisioning
+- Specific cloud provider integrations
+- Third-party Networking

+## `kubectl`

+- `kubectl` is the **command line interface** tool used in Kubernetes for communication with the **Kubernetes API Server** (on the master node).
+- It allows to apply **manifest files** to the cluster and the cluster will take care of creating the defined objects.
+- It provides the basis of **orchestration** in Kubernetes.

 # Practice and Lab

 In the Lab, we will get three section: